Commitment To Justice

 • Exigent circumstances: This applies in emergency situations when it’s unreasonable to obtain a warrant and the police have an exigent need.
 It’s rare for this exception to come up in drug cases.

 If you’re facing drug charges of any kind, you deserve a knowledgeable, effective advocate in your court.
-The lawyers at Hayes Law Office can review your situation to find the strongest avenue for fighting the charges, including pinpointing any violations of your constitutional rights.
+Hayes Law Office can review your situation to find the strongest avenue for fighting the charges, including pinpointing any violations of your constitutional rights.
 Reach out now to get started with a free initial consultation: Call 317-982-6122 or send the firm an email.